mhdirkse/counting-language/LANGUAGE_REFERENCE.md

 ### Predefined member functions of distributions

+Each value of type `distribution` has predefined member functions.
+These functions do not modify the distribution but they produce a new value, possibly another distribution.
+This is illustrated by the following example:

+    # Should print a distribution with two times 1, once 2 and once 3
+    print (distribution 1, 2).addAll(distribution 1, 3);

+Here are all predefined member functions of a distribution:

 Name | Example | Result of example | Fails if | Description
 ---- | ------- | ----------------- | -------- | -----------
 `addAll` | `(distribution 1, 2 total 3).addAll(distribution 1, 3 total 4)` | `distribution 2 of 1, 2, 3 total 7` | - | Join two distributions